 Kid’s brains are like sponges, just waiting to soak up new skills and to practice old ones.
 Depending on their age, making these cookie flowers can be a great opportunity to introduce patterns to your kids.

-When I was making these cookie flowers with my kids, my daughter (almost 3) hadn’t ever really noticed patterns before.
-I pointed out the pattern I’d made with the same color of gumdrops with a cookie in between, and then I prompted her to create a pattern using a specific color of gumdrop.
+When I was making these cookie flowers with the 3 year old, I pointed out the pattern I’d made with the same color of gumdrops with a cookie in between, and then I prompted her to create a pattern using a specific color of gumdrop.

 After a while, she got the hang of it and has been pointing out simple patterns around the house ever since.
 It is so fun to watch little brains develop and grasp concepts.

 This is a great craft to get those fine motor skills working, too.
-My son, (almost 5) had no problems pushing the gumdrops onto the wooden skewers, sandwiching the cookie in between the gumdrops.
-He made the flowers in a fluid motion.
-I think this is because he has had so much fine motor skill practice at preschool.
+My 5 year old had no problems pushing the gumdrops onto the wooden skewers, sandwiching the cookie in between the gumdrops.

 My daughter had a harder time getting the gumdrops on straight and they weren’t always facing in the right direction.
 This was totally expected because her fine motor skills aren’t as developed as my 5 year old’s.
 The statement is true though, practice makes perfect.
 By the time we ran out of gumdrops, she was doing much better than when we first began.